Faction + Commander Name: OST Foreign Support Doctrine

 - Can construct trenches, but not wires or sandbags.

-- The stronger Panzerfaust has a higher payload inside the warhead, doubling the damage, but it only has 10 range and costs 35 munitions.
+- Have access to heavy Panzerfausts.
+These have a higher payload inside the warhead, doubling the damage, but only have 15 range and cost 35 munitions.

 Pioneer units can now receive additional training and equipment to support vehicles.

 - 30 munition upgrade that's mutually exclusive to the flamethrower, but not the sweeper.